LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/local-digital-kick-off-workshop.md

 Our **fears** were around workloads and the tight timescale given to the project.
 Getting the right supplier to help us was another concern.
 User research was a key area of fears; will we get it right?
 Will it produce useful outputs?
 Also our far-flung locations make for challenges in working together effectively.

+## Users and research

+We're all new to user research, and because we're looking at a range of services and the potential for chatbots to help with them it's a little less straightforward than a single service with a defined set

+We discussed areas we could get initial data to help inform our business case

+We also starting developing hypothes

 ## Developing the roadmap

 We'd already done some prep work on a project timetable in Smartsheet as part of the application process, so much of the groundwork had already been covered.
 But it was useful to go over the timing and see it more clearly on the wall